Our Lady of Lourdes Parish Church, San Ġwann: History

 The blessing of the convent was done by Archbishop Michael Gonzi in the presence of the Provincial, of Ġuzeppi and his son Feliċ Borg, as well as some of the Canons of the Collegiate Basilica of Sant' Elena of Birkirkara.
-A number of Capuchin friars from different convents also took part.
-Last but certainly not least, all the elderly, as well as young people and children who lived in these areas, were present.
 On September 16, 1950, Father Anton Dimech, Provincial of the Capuchins, led a processional procession of the Holy Sacrament from the Chapel of San Ġwann tal-Għorgħar to the provisional convent.

 The new church foundation stone was laid on September 13, 1953, and blessed by Bishop Mons.
 Emanuel Galea.
 To be completed and inaugurated on December 20, 1959.